 What Is Mushroom Compost?

-For those who are not familiar with mushroom compost, it is basically an organic fertilizer that has been made from the mushrooms.
+For those who are not familiar with mushroom compost, it is basically an organic fertilizer that has been made from mushrooms.
 The mushrooms are sometimes called truffles, and there are certain types of fungi that produce these useful composts, such as the Puffball (also known as pythium on account of its form), yellow foot chanterelle mushrooms, shaggy manes, and the earthstar.

 Mushroom compost is available in various sizes, from the small bag for smaller gardens to the large one for larger ones.
-Depending on the size of your garden, you can decide to use a smaller packet of mushroom compost or a bigger pouch to ensure that every part of your garden will be able to benefit.
+Depending on the size of your garden, you can decide to use a smaller packet of mushroom compost or a bigger pouch to ensure that every part of your vegetable garden will be able to benefit.

 Mushroom compost has an odor, which may be off-putting in some cases, but this is actually an advantage for those who are looking to cultivate their first garden and are not yet familiar with organic fertilizer practices.